Sampi457/SampanAnalyst.github.io/README.md

 Datasets-
-CovidDeaths: Daily COVID-19 cases, deaths, and population by country.
+>CovidDeaths Daily COVID-19 cases, deaths, and population by country.
-CovidVacc: Daily vaccination counts and country-level socioeconomic data including GDP and life expectancy.
+>CovidVacc: Daily vaccination counts and country-level socioeconomic data including GDP and life expectancy.

 Objectives-
 >Examine how COVID-19 cases and deaths vary across countries and continents.